64 Sights in Rio de Janeiro, Brazil (with Map and Images)

 Wikipedia: Royal Portuguese Cabinet of Reading (EN), Website

-The Church of San Francisco de Paula is a Catholic temple located in the Largo of San Francisco de Paula, historical centre of the city of Rio de Janeiro, the capital of the Brazilian state of Rio de Janeiro.
+Book Free Tour*The Church of São Francisco de Paula is a Roman Catholic temple located in Largo de São Francisco de Paula, in the historic center of the city of Rio de Janeiro, capital of the Brazilian state of Rio de Janeiro.
 It is one of the largest temples in the municipality.

 Wikipedia: Igreja de São Francisco de Paula (Rio de Janeiro) (PT)

 Campo de Santana is a park located in Praça da República, in the center of the municipality of Rio de Janeiro, in the state of Rio de Janeiro, Brazil.
-The name of the square is a reference to the fact that it is located near where the proclamation of the Republic of Brazil occurred in 1889.
+The name of the square is a reference to the fact that it is located in the vicinity of where the proclamation of the Republic of Brazil took place in 1889.

 Escadaria Selarón, locally known as the 'Lapa Steps' for being situated at the "Lapa" neighborhood, is a set of world-famous steps in Rio de Janeiro, Brazil.
 They are the work of Chilean-born artist Jorge Selarón who claimed it as "my tribute to the Brazilian people".